dringtech/jekyll-theme-barebones/README.md

 There are a couple of includes which may be usefully overriden:

 * `header.html` Defines the inner content of the header block
+   Defaults to the site title as set in `_config.yml`
 * `footer.html` Defines the inner content of the footer block
+   Defaults to blank.
+* `head.html` Defines content which will be inserted into the HTML head block.
+Stylesheets, javascripts, etc.
+   Defaults to blank.

 The `header` and `footer` elements are owned by the default layout.